Loughborough Students' Union: LSUTV

 Established in 2001 as an expansion of the Media Centre, LSUTV originally broadcast online and via SUBtv plasma screens.
 It works at a professional level and as an independent production company, producing news, sport and documentaries alongside what The Independent described as one of the best student programmes, Totty TV (now known as Freshen Up).
 Running industry-standard shows both from a gallery and studio in the Students' Union as well as outside broadcasts across campus, LSUTV is known for its live broadcasting, and a number of notable alumni have continued within the industry after being members, including broadcasters Ore Oduba, Radzi Chinyanganya, Ben Croucher, Hannah Wilkes, Lewis Prince, Laura Winter and Katie Shanahan, and journalist Bryony Hopkins.
+The current LSUTV station managers are Edward Browne and Jake Hallworth.

 LSUTV has been extremely successful on a national level at the NaSTA Awards.
 Ore Oduba has collected Best On-Screen Male, Loughborough Gold has scooped Best Sport and Best Title Sequence and LSUTV's coverage of the Real Varsity in 2008 picked up Best Live.
 In the 2010s, LSUTV was one of the most successful NaSTA stations, picking up 21 awards and over 15 commendations.
 In 2011, LSUTV was the host station, and Loughborough Gold scooped Best Sport Programme for a second year, and their coverage of the Dan James Memorial Match won Best Live Programme.
 LSUTV hosted the NaSTA Awards once again in 2014 and won four awards, with alumna Radzi Chinyanganya hosting, and in 2015 and 2016 picked up two more awards.
 NaSTA 2017 saw LSUTV pick up three more (all for their sports coverage), and in 2018 came a win for Goodbye Carolyn in the Best Writing category.
 At the 2019 edition, LSUTV won Best Animation and Best Live Programme, for their coverage of the Fight Night kickboxing competition held between Lougborough and Edinburgh universities, and in 2020 the station brought home six awards, including Best Documentary, Best Sport and Highly Commended Best Broadcaster.
 LSUTV will again host the NaSTA Awards in 2026.

 In August 2025, LSUTV broadcast 38 matches in 10 days for the International Federation of Cerebral Palsy Football (IFCPF)'s 2025 Men's Euros and Women's Intercontinental Cup, a first for the station.

 Lens

 The photography section of LSU Media was founded in 2014, with the first Head of Lens being Isabella Piggott.
 Lens was introduced into LSU Media as part of VP Media Bryn Wilkes' manifesto, originally coming from the Label magazine section.
 There is currently a committee of six people, who manage a team of photographers providing photos for events, union nights and more.
 Lens exists to cover as many events involving or affecting Lougborough University and College students.
 The team also collaborate with Label, LCR and LSUTV to provide photography when necessary.
+The current head of Lens is Eliona Seraj.